choudhurym/assignments/Dissertation.md

 Feel free to use figures and tables from the dissertation (be sure to mark their number from the original work), but the slides and text must be your own work – not a simplified version of the original slides.
 You’re presenting your perspective on their work – not just a [karaoke](https://en.wikipedia.org/wiki/Karaoke) version of the original presentation.

+### Presentation Guidelines

+Since you are all now online students, here are guidelines for your presentations.

+**Slides:** Create your presentation slides as you normally would have done.
+These can be done with Google Slides, PPT, or PDF.
+For PPT or PDF, upload the document to your GitHub repo.
+For all cases, include a link to the slides in your Markdown document (see GitHub submission below). *I am willing to provide feedback on slides if you request it by April 7.*

-**Online Students:** If you can attend class in person on one of the presentation days (March 31 - April 23), you are welcome to present live.
-If not, you will have to record yourself giving the presentation.
-You are strongly encouraged to create conditions similar to giving the talk in person, such as recording a video where you are presenting the work standing in front of a screen (a large TV works, too) rather than a talking head over a set of slides.
+**Presentation:** You will need to create a video of yourself giving the presentation.
+You are strongly encouraged to create conditions similar to giving the talk in person, such as recording a video where you are presenting the work standing next to your slides on a screen (a monitor or TV works, too) rather than a talking head over a set of slides.

-Although the presentations will be given over the period of a month, everyone has the same due date for their presentation materials (March 31).
-We will work on scheduling the presentation slots before Spring Break.

-After the submission deadline, I will download all presentations to the classroom computer.
+There are several ways that you can do this:
+* record video with your phone/tablet/computer and upload to YouTube or Vimeo
+* Zoom (*login w/ODU credentials*) - https://odu.edu/ts/software-services/zoom
+* Google Hangout Meet (*login w/ODU credentials*) - https://meet.google.com/_meet
+* Blackboard Collaborate Ultra (*not clear that you can create your own session and record*) - https://www.odu.edu/content/dam/odu/offices/occs/docs/collaborate-guide.pdf

+Make sure that the video you create is publicly-viewable.
+Your classmates will need to be able to view your presentation for HW9.

+*If you do not have the technical resources available to create a video of your presentation, please contact me as soon as possible, so that we can work something out.*

 ## Submission
 There are two steps for this submission.
 One on GitHub and one on Piazza.